 OpManager also provides various default and custom dashboards specific to Meraki controllers.
 These dashboards will help you keep an eye on the critical metrics of the discovered controller by setting it as your default home page.

-OpManager generates availability and monitoring alerts when a fault is detected in the discovered device and its entities or in the network.
+OpManager generates availability and network monitoring alerts when a fault is detected in the discovered device and its entities or in the network.
 You can configure various thresholds, such as the severity and time span, for any associated parameter, and OpManager will raise alerts when the device is down or if the thresholds are violated.

 In addition, various notification profiles can be associated to the controller and entities to notify the network administrator.
 These notification profiles can also be set to perform a specific action when an alert is generated from the controller.

 If you want to see additional Cisco Meraki monitoring features implemented in OpManager, we would love to hear from you.
+Click here to submit your response.